(Making the most out of your vacation leaves)

 Okay, you’ve set aside an amount for travel.
 But you have so little time.
 The world is unfair, you might think.
 Well, not at all time.
 No worries.
 In this post, I am sharing some vacation hacks that you might find useful in making the most out of your vacation leave credits.

 If you’ve got the usual 9-5 job (like me), you understand that scheduling a vacation has always been a challenge.
 Heck!
 What can you do with your 5-day vacation leave credits in a year?
 (Or, if your employer is a bit more generous, with your 10?)
 Still, those are not enough if you desire for a bit longer vacation, right?

 I must admit that in almost 12 years of working in a regular office work, I’m only enjoying a 7-day leave credit in a year.
 However, this did not, do not, and will not hamper my desire to go out – to have fun under the sun, to meet people, and to engage myself more with nature.

 Over the course of my corporate life, I have realized that, indeed, if there’s a will, there’s a way.
 I have learned how to maximize the little leave credits I have.
 And I am sharing in this post how I have been doing it.

 So, here are some tips on how you can maximize your vacation leaves without compromising your corporate responsibility.

 Tip # 1: Plot your calendar ahead of time

 When I say ahead of time, I mean WAAAY ahead of time.
 If you are working in the Philippines, you know that the government here announces holiday schedules in advance; that is, the list of holiday schedules for next year is announced this year.
 You should take advantage of that by plotting early.
-In my case, I literally block my calendar to have a clear picture of the holiday schedules.
+In my case, I literally label my calendar to have a clear picture of the holiday schedules.

 Why plot early?
 Very simply, you can almost always have better results when things are done in an ideal pace.
 In other words, you have more time to fine-tune your vacation schedules to make the most out of it.